-Index funds are popular with investors because they promise ownership of a wide variety of stocks, greater diversification and lower risk – usually all at a low price.
+Index funds are popular with investors because they promise ownership of a wide variety of stocks, greater diversification and lower risk – usually all at a low cost.
 That’s why many investors, especially beginners, find index funds to be superior investments to individual stocks.

-Best index funds for September 2021
+Best index funds to invest in for August 2022

 1. Fidelity ZERO Large Cap Index (FNILX)